 Convolutional layers are the special trick that have turned neural networks into a wildly effective computer vision tool (Krizhevsky et al., 2012).
 Convolutional layers allow pictures to maintain their structure and then apply shape filters over the pictures.
 In the first layer of the network, the filters will be detecting edges, slow gradients and color changes (Zeiler and Fergus, 2013).
-With proceeding layer, the filters begin to look like natural features such as: a birds eye, a bicycle wheel or a door-frame.
+With proceeding layer, the filters begin to look like natural features such as: a birds eye, a bicycle wheel or a door-frame (an example is given in Figure 10).
 Each of these filters is created during the training process where large datasets are fed through the network and the error is propagated backwards through the network to allow for incremental improvement.